-It’s important that you always use a food-safe oil like mineral oil or a dedicated knife oil, as some other types of oil can become rancid or sticky over time.
+You must always use a food-safe oil like mineral oil or a dedicated knife oil, as some other types of oil can become rancid or sticky over time.

 Carbon steel requires more maintenance compared to stainless steel, but with proper care, it can be a long-lasting and high-performing material for knives.

-Yes, you can wash carbon steel knives with soap and water, but it’s essential to follow proper cleaning and drying procedures to prevent rust and corrosion, such as making sure that you use mild dish soap, don’t scrub the surface too much and dry the knife thoroughly after washing it with warm water.
+Yes, you can wash carbon steel knives with soap and water, but it’s essential to follow proper cleaning and drying procedures to prevent rust and corrosion, such as making sure that you use mild dish soap, don’t scrub the surface too much, and dry the knife thoroughly after washing it with warm water.

 Now that you know how to care for a carbon steel knife, you can purchase your first high-carbon blade.
-This guide is meant to provide carbon steel knife care tips for enthusiasts that want to use a carbon blade regularly.
+This guide is meant to provide carbon steel knife care tips for enthusiasts who want to use a carbon blade regularly.